sunchaosc/corpus-scalar/README.md

 This is a repository for data and code from the experiment described in *A corpus-based examination of Scalar Diversity*.

-This repository is organised into two folders, `data/` contains the full list of items and the raw data used in the analysis, `rscript/` contains R code which runs statistical models and generates figures.
+This repository is organised into two folders, `data/` contains the example items for each scale and the raw data used in the analysis, `rscript/` contains R code which runs statistical models and generates figures.